RetroDISTORT/Pi-Bot/README.md

 # Pi Bot
-This project is a robot for the Raspberry pi platform.
-This robot that uses the rasberry pi as the brains of the device.
+This open source project is a robot for the Raspberry pi platform.
+Boobot or Pi Bot is mainly designed to be a hobbyist playground.
+This project was designed to contain basic components for a robot.

+Some of the potential uses for this robot are a bluetooth speaker, mini linux PC, server with UPS and status, machine learning project, AI assistant, Steam Link reciever, retro gaming console, media player, home automation, and much more!
+With the inclusion of the modular SPI port on the bottom, it can connect and control other devices like a smart automatic carpet vacuum!

 ![robot](/images/photo2.jpg)